open-data-fabric/open-data-fabric/rfcs/003-content-addressability.md

 To make `MetadataBlock` content-addressable we will remove `blockHash` from it to avoid chicken-egg problem of hashing.
 The metadata hashing procedure will be updated accordingly.

-We will laso expand the use of `multihash` format proposed in [RFC-002](./002-logical-data-hashes.md) to all hashes, removing the use of `sha3-256` schema format.
+We will also expand the use of `multihash` format proposed in [RFC-002](./002-logical-data-hashes.md) to all hashes, removing the use of `sha3-256` schema format.

 New `dataset-name` format will be introduced for dataset names (symbolic aliases) in the same manner as the existing `dataset-id` format.